kane-thornwyrd/hexo-theme-kanespace/README.md

 # Phase

-Feel the flow of time with Phase, the most beautiful theme for [Hexo].
+Feel the flow of time with KaneSpace, the most beautiful theme for [Hexo].

 ## Install

-Execute the following command and modify `theme` in `_config.yml` to `phase`.
+Execute the following command and modify `theme` in `_config.yml` to `KaneSpace`.

 ```
-git clone https://github.com/kane-thornwyrd/hexo-theme-kanespace.git themes/kanespace
+git clone https://github.com/kane-thornwyrd/hexo-theme-kanespace.git themes/KaneSpace
 ```

 ## Update